Pepperstone Overview

 Algorithmic trading is supported across MT4, MT5, and cTrader, and I've run custom EAs (expert advisors) without any issues.
 Mobile apps for all platforms are also available, and they've been reliable when I needed to manage trades on the go.

-Overall, whatever your trading style — manual, automated, short-term, long-term — Pepperstone has a platform that will fit.
+Overall, whatever your trading style — manual, automated, short-term, long-term — Pepperstone has a good trading platform that will fit.
+If you're specifically interested in fast-paced strategies, read my guide on whether Pepperstone is good for day trading.

 What Educational and Research Resources Does Pepperstone Offer?